 I have watched this team for more than four decades, experiencing many highs and lows in that time.
 Even during the Erich Ribbeck era at the turn of the millennium, it was never as bad as this.
-In 1999 and 2000 the team were beyond dreadful, but it was not for want of trying.
+Between 1998 and 2000 the team were beyond dreadful, but it was not for want of trying.
 The unfortunate Ribbeck never had a great pool of players to choose from, and was forced to field a geriatric Lothar Matthäus, bit part players like Paulo Rink, nondescript journeymen veterans like Olaf Marschall and a raw and untried Sebastian Deisler.

 Joachim Löw, in stark contrast, has for many years had an array of stars at his disposal.
 Under his watch, we have witnessed the development of the German talent factory.
 A seemingly endless conveyor belt of young players.
 2014 should have been the springboard for bigger and better things, but since then the coach has dragged the team down with him.
-Questionable tactics and poor team selections have become almost normal, with the coach growing increasingly arrogant in the face of his critics.
+Questionable tactics and inexplicably poor team selections have become almost standard, with the coach growing increasingly arrogant in the face of his critics.

 The question is where do we go from here.
 The DFB, much as they did two years ago, have rallied behind Löw.
 While one can understand the need to close ranks, the time has surely come to say that enough is enough.
-Time and again we have been told that the team is on an upward curve, while we know that this is clearly not the case.
+Time and again we have been told that the team is on an upward curve, while we all know that this is clearly not the case.

 Löw’s defenders can pull out the statistics from before the Spain game, and claim that the team had only been defeated once in over two years.
 Yes, this true.
 But apart from against lower-ranked cannon fodder, when has this German team ever been truly dominant?
 One could argue that they were lucky to have even been in with a shout of making the Nations League finals, as they could easily have lost both games against Switzerland and twice struggled to beat a second-string Ukraninian team that had been turned inside out by COVID-19.

 Perhaps there would be more clarity had one of these games swung the other way.
 If Ukraine had eked out a draw or even a win in Leipzig, rather than hitting the post three times.
 If the Swiss had scored a deserved winner in Köln.
-Had this debacle been the culmination of a run of defeats, we might have seen the of the Maharishi Jogi last night.
-Instead, he appears all set to take the team through a series of World Cup qualifiers and into next summer’s rescheduled Euros.
+Had this debacle been the culmination of a run of defeats, we might have seen the end of the Maharishi Jogi last night.
+Instead, he appears all set to take the team through a series of early World Cup qualifiers and into next summer’s rescheduled Euros.

 When Philipp Lahm lifted the solid gold trophy in Rio, I too was sucked into the myth of the Maharishi Jogi.
 Having pilloried him for his tactical meltdown in the Euro 2012 semi-final against Italy when he effectively threw the game away, I was more than content to eat humble pie.
 Having seen what has come since, one can only wonder if Brazil was the blip, and not the sort of performance typified by last night’s defeat.